 While research has varied, the following table shows the comorbidity of depression with other disorders:

 Many of these individuals developed their depression as a result of living with their anxiety.
-This appears to be especially true of those with panic disorder, likely because panic attacks have a tendency to cause feelings of severe fear, helplessness, and doom.
+This appears to be especially true of those with panic disorder, likely because panic attacks tend to cause feelings of severe fear, helplessness, and doom.
 Also, those living with anxiety may not be living the lifestyle they had imagined, thus reinforcing feelings that may eventually lead to depression.

 The two disorders are very different, and yet the reasons they contribute to each other's development become more obvious the more you learn about them.